mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 **RECOG_EVENT_MODIFY**

-Output when the processing of the RECOG_MODIFY message is complete.
+Emitted when processing of a RECOG_MODIFY message is completed.

 {{<message>}}
 RECOG_EVENT_MODIFY|GAIN